 Having said that, it’s much harder to get back into training if you did nothing to recover the day after your race.

-Set yourself up for success in future training and races by performing this simple post-race recovery routine the day after your race.
+Set yourself up for success in future training and races by performing this simple post-race workout the day after your race.
 This will get the blood flowing and reintroduce motion in your joints.

 Take a walk